keithpitt/vendor/Readme.markdown

 ## Copyright

-Copyright (c) 2011 Keith Pitt.
+Copyright &copy; 2011 Keith Pitt.
 See LICENSE for details.